Funbit/ets2-telemetry-server/Readme.md

 No. There is a chance that it will work, but it won't be supported.

+> Is it possible to include sleep indicator, remaining distance, ETA?

+Unfortunately, this information is not currently available via telemetry SDK.
+I hope it will be fixed soon.

 > Sometimes D1 gear is not properly displayed on the dashboard.
 What is wrong?

-Unfortunately, this is a telemetry plugin limitation.
-Should be fixed soon.
+Unfortunately, this is a telemetry SDK limitation.
+I hope it will be fixed soon.

 ## Dashboard skin tutorial